ROBOTA

 A creation story for the end of time.

-In 1920, playwright Karel Čapek imagined a world of A.I. and rebellion, inspiring and influencing a century of sci-fi cinema.
-100 years later, Headlong reawakens his visionary play R.U.R. as ROBOTA – high-voltage theatre for the age of artificial intelligence.
+In 1920, playwright Karel Čapek imagined a world of AI and rebellion, inspiring and influencing a century of sci-fi cinema.
+100 years later, Headlong reawakens his visionary play Rossum’s Universal Robots (R.U.R.) as ROBOTA – high-voltage theatre for the age of artificial intelligence.

 In a not-too-distant future the Rossum Corporation has done the impossible: created machines indistinguishable from humans.
 Built to serve, programmed to obey and ready to be rolled out worldwide.